Best things to do in Banff National Park & Lake Louise

 Flying to Calgary

-If you’re traveling to Banff National Park from outside of Canada, or from a bit further away within Canada, you’ll likely fly into Calgary.
+If you’re travelling to Banff National Park from outside of Canada, or from a bit further away within Canada, you’ll likely fly into Calgary.

 Driving to Banff National Park